manatki/volga/README.md

     ```scala
     proc(x1, x2, ...)
     ```
-    could be used to dispose result of arrow, or use morphism with unit domain
+    could be used to dispose of the result of an arrow, or use morphism with unit domain

 5. special block-separator